Investigators

 Pau Farras

-Dr Pau Farràs is a Lecturer in Inorganic Chemistry at NUI Galway.
+Pau Farràs (University of Galway) is a lecturer in Inorganic Chemistry.
 His area of interest is focused on the use of carboranes and metallacarboranes as a new type of inorganic drugs in applications such as anticancer therapy and antimicrobial agents.

 Paul Murphy